 The therapist is in a collaborative role with those in treatment to develop a vision of the future, offering support as the therapist and client work together to determine the skills, resources, and abilities needed to achieve that vision successfully.

-Solution Focused Brief Therapy can be used to treat a wide range of issues.
+SFBT can be used to treat a wide range of issues.
 It is most often used to address challenges for which the client already has some idea of possible solutions.
 In SFTB, the client is considered the “expert” on their concerns, and the therapist collaborates with the individual to envision solutions, or what change would look like, and then outline the steps necessary to solve problems and achieve goals.